 The best Xbox Series X controller in 2024

 Due to excellent forward, backward, (and sideways - many of these gamepads double as some of the best PC controllers) compatibilities, a lot of the best Xbox Series X controllers are also top Series S contenders.
-There's honestly a huge range of gamepads available for Xbox platforms, and we've rounded up the best ones below.
+A huge range of gamepads is available for Xbox platforms, and we've rounded up the best ones below.
 The easiest way to determine which gamepad is for you is by thinking about what features you'll get the most use out of, and what games you'll need it for.
 Do you just need a simple spare for when friends come around to play Plate Up?
 Do you need something competitive you're willing to spend more money on?

 The Quick List